Sanmeet007/inkscribe/readme.md

-# Servlet_template
+# Java Mini Project

-This is a simple web app template repository with maven
+This is a website

-TJis